UKCloud/documentation/articles/vmware/vmw-gs-build-vm-vcd.md

 16. You don't need to change anything in the other sections, so click **Save**.

+## Testing your virtual machine

+To test if your VM is working and can access the internet:

-17. If your VM is not already powered on, in the card for the VM, select **Actions** then **Power On**.
+1. If your VM is not already powered on, in the card for the VM, select **Actions** then **Power On**.

-18. Click the monitor icon to open the popout console and go through the setup procedure.
+2. Click the monitor icon to open the popout console and go through the setup procedure.

     ![Monitor icon to start popout console](images/vmw-vcd91-ico-console.png)

-19. To confirm that you have connectivity to the internet and have an assigned IP address:
+3. To confirm that your VM has connectivity to the internet and has an assigned IP address:

     - Type `ipconfig` into the Command Prompt.
 If you've configured the networking correctly, your VM will return an IP address.